 Active vessel: In terms of its operational status, a vessel is considered active when it executes at least one fishing operation during the reference year in the GFCM area of application.
-Bycatch: The part of the catch that is unintentionally captured during a fish operation in addition to the target species.
-It may refer to the catch other commercial species that are landed, commercial species that can be landed (e.g. undersized, damaged individuals), non-commercial spe as well as to the incidental catch of endangered, vulnerable or rare spe (e.g. sea turtles, sharks, marine mammals).
+Bycatch: The part of the catch that is unintentionally captured during a finite operation in addition to the target species.
+It may refer to the catother commercial species that are landed, commercial species that of be landed (e.g. undersized, damaged individuals), non-commercial species as well as to the incidental catch of endangered, vulnerable or rare species, sea turtles, sharks, marine mammals).
 Catch: The amount of marine biological resources that are caught by the fishing gear and reach the deck of the fishing vessel.
-This includes individuals of the target species, which are usually kept on board and retained, as well a bycatch, which refers to species with or without commercial value that ar not targeted by the fishery.
+This includes individuals of the target species, which are usually kept on board and retained, as well as bycatch, which refers to species with or without commercial value that are not targeted by the fishery.
 Discards: The part of the catch that is not retained on board and is returned at sea, dead or alive.
 It may include target species or any other species (both commercial and non-commercial) discarded at sea.
-Fishing operation: Any single action carried out during a fishing trip, whether or not a catch was made; this includes, inter alia, towing a trawl net, setting a line and hauling pots and traps.
+Fishing operation: Any single action carried out during a fishing trip, whether or not a car was made; this includes, inter alia, towing a trawl net, setting a line a hauling pots and traps.
 Fleet segment: The combination of a group of fishing vessels of the same size category and using the same gear type for more than 50 percent of the time at sea during a year.
-Fishing trip: In the simplest cases, a fishing vessel leaves the port, steams to the fishin grounds, fishes for a certain time and returns to the port where its catc is landed.
-The combination of these events is called a 'fishing trip' (Sparr 2000).
-Generally, in the Mediterranean and the Black Sea, a 24-hour perio (i.e. a fishing day), irrespective of the calendar day, is often used as a tim unit.
-During a fishing trip, a fishing vessel may carry out different fishin operations.
+Fishing trip: In the simplest cases, a fishing vessel leaves the port, steams to the fishing grounds, fishes for a certain time and returns to the port where its cat is landed.
+The combination of these events is called a 'fishing trip' (Spar 2000).
+Generally, in the Mediterranean and the Black Sea, a 24-hour peri (i.e. a fishing day), irrespective of the calendar day, is often used as a tirunit.
+During a fishing trip, a fishing vessel may carry out different fishing perations.
 Fishing vessel: Any vessel used or intended to be used for the commercial exploitation of marine living resources.
 Landing: The part of the catch that is retained on board and brought ashore.
-Non-indigenous species: Any species introduced - either intentionally or unintentionally - outside its natural past or present distribution.
-These species are also known as exotic or alien species.
-Their establishment can modify ecosystems, biodiversity and fishing behaviour, and can have (negative and/or positive) social and economic impacts.
-Vulnerable species:
+Non-indigenous species: Any species introduced - either intentionally or unintentionally - outsi its natural past or present distribution.
+These species are also know as exotic or alien species.
+Their establishment can modify ecosysten biodiversity and fishing behaviour, and can have (negative and/or positive social and economic impacts.
+Vulnerable species: A taxon is considered vulnerable when facing a high risk of extinction in the wild in the medium-term future.
+For the purpose of this document, the lists of seabirds, sea turtles, marine mammals and shark species included in Appendix II (endangered or threatened species) and Appendix III (species whose exploitation is regulated) of the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean (the Barcelona Convention), together with elasmobranch species included in the IUCN Red List of Threatened Species, and benthic species pertaining to vulnerable marine ecosystems (VMEs) have been used.